oscbyspro/DiffableTextViews/Notes/NumericTextStyle.md

 ### Enforcement

-- Lower bound is enforced when the view is: active.
+- Lower bound is enforced when the view is: focused.
-- Upper bound is enforced when the view is: active.
+- Upper bound is enforced when the view is: focused.

 ## Precision